Leonard Bernstein’s ‘Candide’: Opera Company of Middlebury moves to the screen

 “I love the Bernstein score — and it gets better and better.
 ‘Candide’ has some of the most searingly beautiful laments and ballads ever written.”

-Opera Company of Middlebury is presenting its video retelling of “Candide,” online June 15-30 on its YouTube Channel.
+Opera Company of Middlebury is presenting its video retelling of “Candide,” online through June 30 on its YouTube Channel.
 The full two-hour production is directed by Anderson, conducted by Michael Sakir, with full orchestra and chorus, and features former governor Jim Douglas as the narrator.

 Creating “Candide” during the COVID-19 pandemic involved a complicated set of rehearsal and filming challenges including extensive testing, all developed under the guidance of Dr. Patsy Kelso, Vermont state epidemiologist.